groonga/groonga/doc/source/reference/commands/column_create.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-There is a difference between for non full text search (equal search, comparison search or range search) index and for full text search index.
+There is a difference between for non full text search (equal search, comparison search or range search) index column and for full text search index column.
 You need to add ``WITH_POSITION`` to the ``flags`` parameter.
 It means that you need to specify ``COLUMN_INDEX|WITH_POSITION`` to the ``flags`` parameter.
 It's the difference.

-Here is an example to create a full text search index for the ``roles`` column of the ``People`` table.
+Here is an example to create a full text search index column for the ``roles`` column of the ``People`` table.

-First, you need to create a table for full text search index.
+First, you need to create a table for full text search index column.
 See :ref:`table-create-lexicon` for details.
 This example creates the ``Terms`` table as :ref:`table-pat-key` with :ref:`token-bigram` tokenizer and :ref:`normalizer-auto` normalizer:

 .. groonga-command
 .. include:: ../../example/reference/commands/column_create/usage_full_text_search_index_create_table.log